 If you’re up for it and well enough why not volunteer at an animal shelter or care home?
 We can become so consumed by our own feelings of loneliness, that it’s easy to forget that others might be feeling the same way.

 Elderly people are among the highest group that experience loneliness during the holidays for a variety of reasons.
-They would love nothing more than someone coming in to see them or read to them during the holiday season.
+They would love nothing more than for someone to come in to see them during the holiday season.

 *Please keep in mind that volunteering may be difficult due to COVID.
 Be aware of the restrictions in your area.